 All cooked in a homely manner that fills your belly and keeps you going through the day.
-These foods are what make our everyday meals, and are also, to begin with, one of the reasons why Greek diet is considered very healthy.
+These foods are what make our everyday meals, and are also, to begin with, one of the reasons why the Greek diet is considered very healthy.

 I picked my top 10 favorite Greek Vegan recipes to share with you, and hopefully broaden your everyday meal options.

 In a Vegan diet, the lack of dairy and animal protein may sometimes leave you with a growling stomach.
 Rice can make up for this, giving you a very satisfying and energy-boosting meal.
 These Rice Stuffed Veggies aka Yemista, are an absolute must in this case.
 They're slowly baked in the oven, stuffed with a fresh vegetable, mint, & rice filling, and potatoes on the sides.
 Yummy...

 About 1,5 grams of protein per 100 grams of Gemista.
 Or 10 grams per portion.

 2. Traditional Greek Stuffed Vine Leaves

-And if you are up for some rice stuffed vegetables, you can give it a go and try stuffing some vine leaves for a change.
+And if you are up for some rice-stuffed vegetables, you can give it a go and try stuffing some vine leaves for a change.
 These Vine Leaves are preserved in brine and are ready to be cooked.
-As for the filling, it’s made with rice, pine nuts, and dill.
+As for the filling, it's made with rice, pine nuts, and dill.
 Very delicious indeed.
-All slowly cooked and served with a fresh lemon sauce.
+All are slowly cooked and served with a fresh lemon sauce.

 About 7 grams of protein per 100 grams of Stuffed Vine Leaves.